 Let Granada’s Atmospheric Teahouses Seduce You

 After hours spent admiring the lavish palaces and picturesque gardens of the Alhambra, there’s no better way to unwind than in Granada’s illustrious teahouses.
 While five centuries have passed since the last Nasrid ruler was driven out of the Iberian Peninsula, some of the refined daily customs continue to live on in Granada.
 These teahouses are intimate and atmospheric, embellished with adorned cushions, shadowy lanterns, and opulent Mudéjar decor.
-It’s here where you can sip on aromatic beverages, puff on hookah pipes, and nibble on traditional Moorish pastries.
+If you’re looking for off-the-beaten-path things to do in Granada, it’s here where you can sip on aromatic beverages, puff on hookah pipes, and nibble on traditional Moorish pastries.

 Go Pintxo Bar Hopping in San Sebastian